snadim02/snadim02.github.io/_posts/2022-06-25-bathroom-reno.md

 ![bathroom](../assets/img/bathroom2.jpg){: .mx-auto.d-block :}

+Here's a closeup.
 I cleaned up my inefficient pile of (mostly empty) TSA-sized toiletries and organized what was left so that I can quickly grab what I need when traveling.
 Time to pack toiletries for a family (flight) trip is now <5 minutes.

 ![bathroom](../assets/img/bathroom3.jpg){: .mx-auto.d-block :}

 Medicine cabinets, IMO, are the only way to actually SEE what you HAVE!
-I refuse to store toiletries in deep cabinets (anymore), and since then, I rarely forget about or misplace (expensive) toiletries!
+I refuse to store toiletries in deep cabinets (anymore), and since then, I rarely forget about or misplace (expensive) makeup, lotion, shampoos, etc.!

 ![bathroom](../assets/img/bathroom4.jpg){: .mx-auto.d-block :}

-Yet again, I have found a use for the [Ikea Glis boxes](https://www.ikea.com/us/en/p/glis-box-with-lid-clear-40466148/): this time to organize cough/cold meds and drops, bandaids, and miscellaneous wound care supplies.
+Yet again, I have found a use for the [Ikea Glis boxes](https://www.ikea.com/us/en/p/glis-box-with-lid-clear-40466148/).
+This time they're being used to organize cough/cold meds and drops, bandaids, and miscellaneous wound care supplies.

 ![bathroom](../assets/img/bathroom5.jpg){: .mx-auto.d-block :}